zhu-jz/rodent_code/readme.txt

 IV.
 The most important changes (comparing with Sungorus 1.4) include:

-- making most of the code object-oriented (in progress)
+- making most of the code object-oriented
 - enabling fractional extensions and reductions
 - rewriting piece/square code, so that we can use asymmetric pst tables and interpolate between midgame and endgame scores
 - adding futility pruning
 - adding "sliding LMR" (see section on search)
 - adding eval pruning (inspired by DiscoCheck)
-- adding many evaluation features and weights as described in Toga LOG user manual
+- adding many evaluation features and weights from Toga LOG user manual
 - adding logarithmic king safety function
 - some speed optimizations, including pawn hash table and specialized PopCnt functions (many thanks to Dann Corbit for his patch making use of advanced 64-bit instructions)
-- about 300 Elo gain over the original
 - opening book in a silly proprietary format
 - position learning
 - weaker levels of play